VEuPathDB/packer-ebrc/centos-7/README.md

     packer build  x86_64-virtualbox-base.json

+The http/ks.cfg drives the initial installation with a yum update as a
+%post script.
+VirtualBoxGuestAdditions are installed as a Packer provisioners script.
+Other Packer provisioners scripts remove extra kernels and zero the disks.

 #### x86_64-virtualbox-puppet.json

-Adds Puppet to `x86_64-virtualbox-base` OVF, creates new OVF.
+Adds Puppet to `x86_64-virtualbox-base` OVF, creates `builds/centos-7-64-virtualbox/centos-7-64-virtualbox.ovf`

-Creates `builds/centos-7-64-virtualbox/centos-7-64-virtualbox.ovf`

     packer build  x86_64-virtualbox-puppet.json